vcooley/nativescript-input-mask/README.md

+**This project is no longer maintained.
+There is a more recently updated fork from nstudio: https://github.com/nstudio/nativescript-plugins/blob/main/packages/nativescript-input-mask/README.md **

 # Nativescript Input Mask

 Format user input and process only the characters valueable to your application.
 Use this plugin to format phone numbers, credit card numbers, and more in a way that is more friendly for your data handling processes.